 Recommended Reading from the DeepSpec Summer School

-Tags: computer-science, math, formal-verification.
+Tags: computer-science, math, formal-methods.

 The first DeepSpec Summer School on verified systems is wrapping up.
 We’ve spent the last couple of weeks learning to use Coq to verify compilers, operating systems, data structures, and file systems.

 We reached the consensus that Coq’s documentation isn’t as approachable as it might be.
 We’ve begun organizing an effort to improve it.

 As part of that, we’re combing through our (extremely active) internal Slack

 group in preparation for publishing some of the tips and strategies we discussed